pbberlin/llm-text-classifier/doc/slides/doc1.md

 1. Extract numbers with _conditions_
     * Business tax rate for Hintertupfingen for 2023
-    * Previous  rate for 2023, 2022
+    * Previous tax rates  - for 2023, 2022
-    * Business tax rate of adjacent municipality
+    * Tax rate of adjacent municipality
 2. Validation
     * Outsource validation of extracted data
       to platforms like Mechanical Turk